 Chapter Seven: For the Freedom of Jerusalem - Siege and Destruction (July 69 - Summer 73).
 This chapter continues to follow the political decisions and military moves that led to the destruction of the Temple and Jerusalem.
 It analyzes military and political decision-making processes from two different perspectives: that of the rebels, whose ideology of radical freedom steadily intensified, and that of Titus and the Roman army, who were trying to decipher the importance of the Temple to Jewish society.

 Chapter Eight: Judaea Capta or from Jerusalem to Yavneh?
 (96-73).
 The destruction of the Temple led to a new appreciation of Judaism by both the remaining Jewish leaders and the Roman government.
 This chapter will examine the change and continuity in demographics, social norms and religion in Jewish society after the event, and will look particularly at whether the failure of the revolt led to a decline in the ideology of radical freedom and the rise of alternative ideologies.
-In terms of the Roman side, it will examine Flavian propaganda regarding the triumph over the Jews as well as the implications of the state’s punitive measures—most notably the Jewish Tax—on the image of Jews in the eyes of Romans and the Jews themselves.
+On the Roman side, it will examine Flavian propaganda regarding the triumph over the Jews as well as the implications of the state’s punitive measures—most notably the Jewish Tax—on the image of Jews in the eyes of Romans and the Jews themselves.

 Chapter Nine: From the Jewish Tax to the Revolt of the Jewish Diaspora (96-117).
-This chapter looks at how Roman policies formulated against Judaism and Jews after the Great Revolt as well as the arrival of former rebels from Judaea in to Jewish communities throughout the Mediterranean Basin resulted in social and ideological changes that led some of these communities to organize an insurgency against Rome.
+This chapter looks at how Roman policies formulated against Judaism and Jews after the Great Revolt as well as the arrival of former rebels from Judaea to Jewish communities throughout the Mediterranean Basin resulted in social and ideological changes that led some of these communities to organize an insurgency against Rome.
 In particular, it will examine whether the available meager sources allow us to establish links between the radical ideology of freedom that developed in Judaea and the ideology that inspired the rebels in the Diaspora.

 Chapter Ten: To Revolt or Not to Revolt (II) - The Causes and Circumstances of the Bar Kokhba Revolt (117-132).
 The reasons underlying the Bar Kokhba revolt are still disputed.
-This chapter deals with two interrelated factors: first, the Roman policy towards Jerusalem, including its decision to establish a foreign city named Aelia Capitolina; and second, the religious-redemptive meaning attributed by the Jews to these Roman measures.
+This chapter deals with two interrelated factors: first, the Roman policy towards Jerusalem, including its decision to establish a pagan city and to rename it Aelia Capitolina; and second, the religious-redemptive meaning attributed by the Jews to these Roman measures.
 It also examines whether connections can be drawn between the ideology of liberty that underpinned the Great Revolt and the religious-redemptive ideology that prompted the Bar Kokhba rebellion.
-Finally, it examines the involvement of sages in the leadership of the rebellion and especially as reflected in sources about Rabbi Akiva
+Finally, it examines the involvement of sages in the leadership of the rebellion, especially as reflected in sources about Rabbi Akiva

 Chapter Eleven: From the Redemption of Israel to the Destruction of the House of Israel - The Bar Kokhba Rebellion (132-136).
 This chapter offers as detailed a picture as possible of the war between the Jews of Palestine and the Roman army.
 The chapter is based on a careful analysis of archaeological remains, most notably, the hiding complexes and the refuge caves, the numismatic finds and the letters of Bar Kokhba.
 It also examines whether these sources provide evidence of Jewish opposition to the revolt.
 Two questions receive special attention: Whether Jerusalem was conquered by the rebels, and the extent of the Galilean participation in the uprising.